MicrosoftLearning/mslearn-mlops/documentation/04-unit-test-linting.md

+---
+challenge:
+    module: 'Work with linting and unit testing in GitHub Actions'
+    challenge: '4: Work with linting and unit testing'
+---

 # Work with linting and unit testing

 Code quality can be assessed in two ways: linting and unit testing.
 Use linting to check for any stylistic errors and unit testing to verify your functions.